-Results from the 2022 KEQ BOA annual monitoring indicate that the vegetation and fauna habitats within the Karuah East Biodiversity Offset Area (BOA) and Lot 12 are in good condition and have remained relatively stable since the previous monitoring event in 2021.
+Results from the 2023 KEQ BOA annual monitoring indicate that the vegetation and fauna habitats within the Karuah East Biodiversity Offset Area (BOA) and Lot 12 are in good condition and have remained relatively stable since the previous monitoring event in 2022.

-The 2022 monitoring programme has identified several key management actions that are required to be completed, which have been highlighted in Section 3.2.1 of this report.
-Key results from the 2022 monitoring programme include:
+The 2023 monitoring programme has identified several key management actions that are required to be completed, which have been highlighted in Section 3.2.1 of this report.
+Key results from the 2023 monitoring programme include:

 - Asperula asthenes, Tetratheca juncea and Grevillea parviflora subsp. parviflora populations are in good condition.
-Several populations have seen small decreases in size since annual monitoring in 2021, likely due to recent unfavourable weather conditions (flooding).
-Others have experienced a small increase but have overall remained relatively stable to the baseline results. - Key disturbances recorded within the KEQ BOA and Lot 12 include minor sedimentation due to overtopping of a small number of sediment fences, the occurrence of dust on foliage within close proximity to quarry operations, and the runoff of excavated rock into the BOA from the eastern boundary and western boundary along the haul road of the quarry operations. - Weed coverage across the KEQ BOA and Lot 12 has increased management is required to reduce Lantana cover, especially within the northern portion of the site, adjacent to the powerline easement. - Maintenance required to repair fencing, sediment fencing and minor localised erosion at a track to the south of the stockpile area. - No feral pigs, or evidence thereof, were observed during the 2022 monitoring event, however this species was identified near the powerline easement in 2020.
+Several populations have seen small decreases in size since annual monitoring in 2021, possibly due to natural environmental variation or edge effect from quarry operations (MP 15).
+Others have experienced a small increase but have overall remained relatively stable to the baseline results. - Key disturbances recorded within the KEQ BOA and Lot 12 include minor sedimentation due to overtopping of a small number of sediment fences, the occurrence of dust on foliage within close proximity to quarry operations, and the runoff of excavated rock into the BOA from the eastern boundary and western boundary along the haul road of the quarry operations. - Weed coverage across the KEQ BOA and Lot 12 has increased management is required to reduce Lantana cover, especially within the northern portion of the site, adjacent to the powerline easement (particularly MP 2 and MP 4). - Maintenance required to repair and install fencing and sediment fencing. - Minor localised erosion at a track to the south of the stockpile area observed in 2022 has since been rectified. - Minor erosion and sedimentation of a dam in Lot 12 due to runoff from the eastern boundary of the quarry. - No feral pigs, or evidence thereof, were observed during the 2023 monitoring event, however this species was identified near the powerline easement in 2020.
 Despite not having been identified, it is likely this species persists within the BOA and therefore continued control programmes be carried out. - A total of 377 nest boxes have been installed to date across the KEQ BOA.
 Monitoring of nest boxes have been carried out in 2018, 2020 and 2022.
 No further nest boxes need to be installed until further clearing of hollow bearing trees occurs.
+Monitoring will be required in 2024.